Country Report

 Composition

 The Commission for the Scientific Integrity consists of 12 (Czech) member experts (including a chair who presides the confidential sessions).
-The members all have voting rights and represent the three scientific divisions of the CAS, three of them are from other institutions.
-All are appointed by the Council for Sciences of the CAS for a 4-years-term to a maximum of 8 years.
+The members all have voting rights and represent the three scientific divisions of the CAS, at least three of them are from other institutions.
+All are appointed by the Council for Sciences of the CAS for a 4-years-term.

 Scope and remit